wireframe-framework/Wireframe/README.md

 Wireframe, so you may find it useful if you're just starting a new project, but it's not something you'd want to use if you've already got an existing site set up.

-3. Copy wireframe.php from the module's directory to /site/templates/wireframe.php
+3. Copy `wireframe.php` from the module's directory to `/site/templates/wireframe.php`

 This is the file that bootstraps Wireframe.
 If you want to pass variables to Wireframe during init or render phases, you can directly modify this file.

-4. Add wireframe.php as the filename of the template(s) you want to use Wirerame for
+4. Add `wireframe` as the alternate filename of the template(s) you want to use Wirerame for

 This can be done via the Alternate Template Filename setting found from the template edit screen, and will redirect requests for pages using those templates through the Wireframe bootstrap file.